What is a Competency Model?

 How and when should competency models be used?

-Competency models for values based behaviors and core competencies are often used as part of performance management systems.
+Competency models for values-based behaviors and core competencies are often used as part of performance management systems.
 These competencies may be assessed annually by staff and their managers.
-There is a recent trend to include 360 feedback from colleagues – but there are some potential downsides to this.
+There is a recent trend to include 360-degree feedback from colleagues – but there are some potential downsides to this.

 • Assessments are likely to reflect the relationship as much as the competency being rated.